The-Puppet-Studios/casm/README.md

 ```

 ## If Else
-To do an if else its very easy.
-Heres an example
+To do an if else you need to define a syntax like this:

 ```
 int cooler = 5;

 if cooler == 5
-    out "yay";
+    out "Nice!";
 else
-    out "no";
+    out "Nope.";
 end
 ```